|

 accuse ME of doing crap that will

-NEVER happen!"
-Bri calmed down somewhat and spread his arms
+calmed somewhat and spread his arms

 toward the